luispabon/sway-ubuntu/README.md

 ## Limitations

 xdg-desktop-portal-wlr does not support window sharing, [only entire outputs](https://github.com/emersion/xdg-desktop-portal-wlr/wiki/FAQ).
 No way around this.
-Apps won't show anything on the window list.
+Apps won't show anything on the window list, when asked to initiate a screen sharing session.

 ## How to install